beverlyRoadGoose/ItunesSearch/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg?maxAge=1)](https://opensource.org/licenses/Apache-2.0)

 ## About
 This is a Java wrapper for the [iTunes search api](https://affiliate.itunes.apple.com/resources/documentation/itunes-store-web-service-search-api/).
+As it's still in active development, only Podcasts searches is ready for use.
+In time, all iTunes media types would be covered.

 ## Usage
 **Adding the library to your project**